Cloud vending software for smart machines, retrofits, and mixed fleets.

 Does VendingTracker support public-health reporting needs?

-The platform supports reporting and export workflows that can help structured programmes manage accountability.
+The platform supports reporting and export workflows that can help structured programs manage accountability.

 Should regulated teams start with a demo or a deployment review?